logo der blechtrottel brodaktschns blechtrottel brodaktschns

 In theory things are quite simple.
 Export your SMS via Nokia Suite into a csv file, copy same onto your Android mobile and import everything using Anything to SMS.
 And when you do this, you get this screen:

-Here at blechtrottel brodaktschns we react to such difficulties with defiance.
-Therefore we can now offer these instructions on how to make the conversion work.
+Here at blechtrottel.net we react to such difficulties with defiance.
+Therefore we offer these instructions on how to make the conversion work.

 Reality